 • Health/medical problems

-That’s professional help and support essential.
+This is why professional help and support are essential.

 Psychotherapy: